 I would highly recommend the Peppermint Bark made with milk chocolate – it was really good.

 And of course, there was eggnog.
-We mix regular eggnog from the grocery store with this.
-And a little nutmeg on top.
+We mix regular eggnog from the grocery store with Pennsylvania Dutch Egg Nog and a little nutmeg on top.

 Pretty good spread!